 2. Cottars 1920’s Safari Camp

-Cottars was one of the first permanent luxury tented camps to take guests out on safaris in Kenya, and little has changed since the glory days of the 1920s.
-It remains a magnificent place to spot cheetah, lion, leopard, elephant, and the annual Migration in genuinely refined luxury.
+Cottars were one of the first permanent luxury tented camps to take guests out on safaris in Kenya, and little has changed since the glory days of the 1920s.
+It remains a magnificent place to spot cheetahs, lions, leopards, elephants, and the annual Migration in refined luxury.

 3. Ol Sekis Hemingways